 What are Sight Words?

 Sight words are those words that we see most often in any text.
-Researchers like Edward Fry realised that one third of all text consist of 25 words.
+Researchers like Edward Fry realized that one third of all text consists of 25 words.
 He then went on to note that half of all text is made up of 100 words.
 Many of them are small like all, did and she.
 Others are a little longer like please, like, and under.
 If children can learn to recognize these words their fluency levels will take off.

 We want our students to get to the point where they can recognise the word immediately without having to try and sound it.
 Learning phonics is useful, but it takes a long time to have to sound out each word individually.
 It also makes reading tedious and we don’t want that!